The adventure of converting a 1989 bus into a cozy tiny home.

 Ben did a PHENOMENAL job of priming the metal floors after the grinding, treating, cleaning, and everything was complete underneath.
 He was meticulous.
 He said it then and he still agrees, it was 100% worth the extra time and effort to do it correctly.

-This was around the time that we got the bus REGISTERED at the Town Hall, too.
-That was a fun process.
-It’s not every day that someone walks in and asks to register their 1989 Chevy prison bus.
+In summer 2016, we registered the bus at our local Town Hall in Maine.
+That was an interesting process.
+It's not every day that someone walks in and asks to register their 1989 Chevy bus.
 This was a learning experience and if ANYONE has any questions about this process in Maine, please reach out to us!
-We’re happy to help.
+We're happy to help.

-We did not retitle the bus, it wasn’t a requirement.
-We were able to simply register it as a motorhome once we came up with a ballpark figure of MSRP and pulled the GVWR figure off of the manufacturer information plaque near the driver’s seat.
+We did not retitle the bus, it wasn't a requirement.
+Instead, we registered it as a motorhome.
+All we had to do was come up with a ballpark figure of MSRP and pull the GVWR figure off of the manufacturer information plaque near the driver's seat.

 Here we see another coat of Rustoleum paint to really seal things up.
-There were umpteen holes on the floor which we sealed up with a few applications of silicone prior to laying any plywood.
+Using silicone, we sealed up what felt like a trillion holes on the floor prior to laying any plywood.

-We moved the focus upward onto the ceiling for a bit.
+We moved the focus to the bus ceiling for a bit.
 Our plan was pretty intricate: to create a thermal barrier with multiple layers of insulation.
 First, we removed all the metal ceiling panels.
 Ugh.
 Heavy.

 We also removed a few old heating and cooling units during this process.
 All the walls and insulation are out in this photo, too.
 The back cage stayed down like this for a while until we were ready to permanently install it.

-Back to the ceiling insulation – very important!
-The best way I can describe the final functionality of our “system” is that it acts like a thermos.
-The layers are like this: metal wall, two-inch XPS foam insulation, foil bubble wrap layer glued right to the foam, air space (we drilled wood spacers into the studs), another layer of foil bubble wrap glued to the metal ceiling panels then reattached.
+The best way I can describe the final functionality of our bus conversion ceiling insulation "system" is that it acts like a thermos.
+The layers from the exterior in are: metal ceiling, two-inch XPS foam insulation, foil bubble wrap layer glued right to the foam, air gap (we drilled wood spacers into the studs to create space), another layer of foil bubble wrap reflectix glued to the metal ceiling panels which we then reattached.

 Here we are with the metal panels reattached and a few of our walls up.
 Behind the walls we added fresh three inch fiberglass insulation on the top half and inserted panels of two inch XPS hard foam down into the bottom half of the walls.
 We sprayed Great Stuff foam into all the cracks.

-In the future, we would go with 1 1/2 inch hard foam OR spray foam insulation in the bottom half of the walls.
-Two inch is pretty tight and was a super pain to install.
+In the future, we would go with 1 ½ inch hard foam OR spray foam insulation in the bottom half of the walls.
+Two inch XPS was pretty tight and was a super pain to install.

-Water is very sneaky and tends to find a way in, especially when you start moving this around.
+Water is very sneaky and tends to find a way in, especially when you start adding, insulating and moving things around.
 This was a VERY frustrating process to narrow down where water was coming in and solve the issue before it caused permanent damage to our new subfloor, etc.

 This process along with some exterior body work and sealing solved our leaks 100%.
 Ahh...